 This Kensa Contracting commissioned animation depicts the key stages for the installation of Kensa Shoebox ground source heat pumps into individual flats in tower blocks, connected to shared ground loop array boreholes.
 For more information on this application click here.

-Summary: Summers are getting hotter – 2018 was one of the hottest ever recorded.
+Summary: Summers are getting hotter!
 Extreme heat is responsible for record numbers of emergency hospital admissions.
-Royal College of General Practitioners (RCGP) to cease investment in all fossil fuel companies as part of a drive to combat climate change and hotter summers and lower air pollution…
+Royal College of General Practitioners (RCGP) to cease investment in all fossil fuel companies as part of a drive to combat climate change and hotter summers and lower air pollution related hospital admissions.
+Well-insulated and glazed modern buildings featuring…

 Summary: Public health charity Medact say air pollution is “comparable to tobacco in terms of the number of deaths per year for which it is responsible”.
 Outdoor air pollution contributes to around 40,000 premature deaths, over 6 million sick days and an estimated total social cost of over £20 billion per year.
 44 of the 51 UK…